-Kelsey Schott is a graduate student at Ball State University, completing her MA in Communication Studies.
-At BSU, Kelsey coaches parliamentary and teaches, extemporaneous speaking, impromptu, and original oratory.
-While attending Simpson College, she was the 2016 and 2018 Pi Kappa Delta national champion debate team and competed in a number of speech events including extemporaneous speaking, impromptu, duo interpretation, duo improv, broadcast journalism, editorial impromptu, among others.
+Kelsey Schott currently is the US Director for Debate Camp.
+She recently completing her MA in Communication Studies at Ball State University where she was a debate coach and public speaking instructor.
+Kelsey has been coaching and judging speech and debate events for over four years.
+Kelsey completed her undergraduate education at Simpson College, she was the 2016 and 2018 Pi Kappa Delta national champion debate team and competed in a number of speech events including extemporaneous speaking, impromptu, duo interpretation, duo improv, broadcast journalism, editorial impromptu, among others.
 Kelsey qualified to out-rounds at collegiate tournaments in editorial impromptu, extemporaneous speaking, duo improv, and broadcast journalism.

 Catherine Wang is a first year undergraduate student at McGill University where she studies International Development and Economics.
 Catherine has over five years of competitive public speaking experience in addition to her numerous years of competitive debate.
 She has ranked as the two-time Vancouver Regional Speech & Debate Champion and 1st Place Speaker at the Law Foundation Cup.
 Furthermore, she has a vast range of experience coaching students (of all ages and skill levels) in: Persuasive Speech, Mock Parliament, Model United Nations, World Style Debate, and Parliamentary Debate.